DataBiosphere/terra-docker/README.md

         "build": true,            //Whether or not the jenkins job that builds the docker images in this repo should build this image

-        "include_in_custom_dataproc": true  //Whether or not the jenkins job that builds the custom dataproc image should include this image.
+        "include_in_custom_dataproc": true,  //Whether or not the jenkins job that builds the custom dataproc image should include this image.
+                                            //This is superceded by the build flag "include_in_ui": true, // Whether or not this should be included in the .json file that power the terra ui dropdown for available images
+        "include_in_custom_gce": true, //Whether or not the jenkins job that builds the custom gce image should include this image.
-                                            //This is superceded by the build flag }
+                                 //This is superceded by the build flag
+        "requires_spark": true // Whether or not this image requires a dataproc cluster to run (as opposed to most, which just need a GCE VM)
+    }
 },
 ```